Bike Skills Area at Upper Luther Burbank Park

 It felt great to be digging at Upper Luther Burbank BMX Park last Saturday with Earth Corp again.
 The space is looking great.
 We firmed up the BMX boundaries, checked in on the new growth of over over 200 plants and covered them with nutrient filled bark mulch.
 The team cut some brush back, removed English Ivy and Himalayan Blackberry.
 Looking forward to next steps of adding kids, bikes and fun times all in due course!
 Such a rewarding program for all of the Mercer Island community!

-Anthony Hargreaves almost 2 years ago
+Anthony Hargreaves over 2 years ago

 Sharing the comments provided in the April 26th Park Commision special meeting.